gokulkrishna98/DeepRL_proj_website/README.md

     ![](./images/gen_replay_TD(10)_total.png)
     ![](./images/gen_replay_TD(10)_value.png)
     ![](./images/gen_replay_TD(10)_reward.png)
-    Now we increased the seed steps from 500 -> 8000.
+    <br/>Now we increased the seed steps from 500 -> 8000.
 We see faster convergence to greater than -100 average episode reward on evaluation.
 We also  see more stable trend on all the loss curves, proving that our hypothesis is correct.
 Exploration of TD-MPC algorithm is tightly coupled with how good the observation space in replay buffer is, basically TD-MPC on it's own is very slow in exploration and depends upon how rich our replay buffer is to begin with.
     <br/> If we look at the eval rewards we start getting consistently >-150 as rewards, the rewards are still negative, as the model is still plagued from less observations with end steps of an episode, and model is stuck in a local minima.
 If we see the video it is more evident, as model has learnt that its better to hover and get some negative reward that to actually crashing and getting penalized.
     </br> In order to address this issue, we thought of experimenting with a different implementation of replay buffer, wehre we can have wight sample observations from a episode based on how confident the model is on those observations.
 Our hope is, once the model is very confident in the observations in the early stages of episode which helps the model to learn a hovering heuristic.
 The model will start exploring on the tail-end observations where it is not very confident, and we will see better performance.